Bond dimension witnesses and the structure of homogeneous matrix product states: Proof of Proposition 1

 \subsection{Parent Hamiltonians and MPIs}

 A set of matrices $A_1,...,A_d\in B(\C^D)$ satisfies the \emph{injectivity condition} if there exists $k$ such that the products $\{A_{i_1}...A_{i_k}\}$ span all of $B(\C^D)$.
-From \cite{mps}, we know that any (TI) $n$-site MPS whose matrices satisfy the injectivity condition for some order $k$ can be seen as the unique ground state of a (TI) $2k$-local Hamiltonian (provided that $n\geq 2k$).
+From \cite{mps}, we know that any $n$-site uniform TI MPS $\ket{\psi}$ whose matrices satisfy the injectivity condition for some order $k$ can be seen as the unique ground state of a (TI) $2k$-local Hamiltonian (provided that $n\geq 2k$).
+The latter is called the \emph{parent Hamiltonian} of $\ket{\psi}$.

 We will next prove that, for any $D$, there exist matrices $B_1,B_2\in B(\C^D)$ which satisfy the injectivity condition for $k=O(D)$.
 With the above, this will imply that, for any bond and physical dimensions $D,d$ and any system size $n$, there exists an $n$-site TI MPS which arises as the unique ground state of a $O(D)$-local TI Hamiltonian.